Maltese nationality law: History

-Early modern and colonial-era context
+Early modern period and colonial era

-In 1530, Charles V, Holy Roman Emperor granted the archipelago of Malta as a fiefdom to the Knights Hospitaller after their loss of Rhodes to the Ottoman Empire.
-While local residents deeply resented being traded away without consultation, the Order of Saint John maintained its rule over the islands for the next 268 years until the French invasion of Malta in 1798.
-After the local population revolted and expelled the French, Malta came under British control as a protectorate in 1800.
-The 1802 Treaty of Amiens restored Malta to the Order but the organisation had been thrown into disarray following its 1798 defeat, which made enforcing this provision impossible.
-Regardless of the treaty, local residents vehemently opposed restoring the Knights to power and opted for continued British rule.
-Britain itself decided against leaving Malta after considering its strategic military value in the Mediterranean Sea following resumption of the Napoleonic Wars.
+In 1530, Charles V, Holy Roman Emperor, granted the archipelago of Malta as a fiefdom to the Knights Hospitaller.
+While local residents deeply resented being traded away without consultation, the Knights maintained their rule over the islands for the next 268 years until the French invasion of Malta in 1798.
+After the local population revolted and expelled the French in 1800, Malta came under British control as a protectorate that year.
 The 1814 Treaty of Paris formally granted Britain full sovereignty over the territory, which became a crown colony in that year.

-British nationality law applied to the colony, as was the case elsewhere in the British Empire.
+Accordingly, British nationality law applied to the colony, as was the case elsewhere in the British Empire.
 Maltese and all other imperial citizens were British subjects; any person born in Malta, the United Kingdom, or anywhere else within Crown dominions was a natural-born British subject.
-British subject status was standardised as a common nationality across the Empire and its Dominions.
-Although Malta was granted self-governance in 1921, nationality and naturalisation remained reserved matters under the jurisdiction of the imperial government.